A Survey of Token Compression for Efficient Multimodal Large Language Models: Background

 While these text-centric token compression techniques have demonstrated notable efficacy, their direct application to MLLMs faces fundamental challenges.
-The inherent heterogeneity of multimodal data introduces distinct redundancy patterns that are not present in unimodal text.
+The inherent heterogeneity of multimodal data introduces distinct redundancy patterns absent in unimodal text.
 These include, but are not limited to, spatial correlations in high-resolution images, spatiotemporal continuity in video sequences, and spectral-temporal locality in audio streams.
-These specialized redundancies necessitate the development of dedicated compression strategies.
-Consequently, this survey systematically reviews emerging token compression methodologies designed specifically for MLLMs that effectively reduce token redundancy while preserving task performance.
+Such specialized redundancies necessitate the development of dedicated compression strategies.
+Consequently, this survey systematically reviews emerging token compression methodologies for MLLMs that effectively reduce token redundancy while preserving task performance.